Lumi-education/Lumi/README.md

 ## License

-This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE v3 License - see the [LICENSE](LICENSE) file for details